use-inkubator/Ecosystem-Grants/applications/lotto.md

 In the UI:
 - the user will choose a number between two values
-- the communication between the different contracts will be displayed and the user will see teh status of their request.
+- the communication between the different contracts will be displayed and the user will see the status of their request.
 - the user will be able to claim the rewards if he/she won
 - the user will be able to see all past games (and filter on their own games)